Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/requirements/use-case-descriptions.md

 5. User is notified that their answer was incorrect and to try again
 6. User is prompted again with the same story line

-## Use-Case 4: Game Mechanics - correct answer
+## Use-Case 4: Game Mechanics - Correct Answer

 ### User guesses a correct answer